 Explanation: This question (the following one) are designed to directly test students on the way that histograms were used in the module.
 Here, C is the correct answer because it is the only one that is not true.
 The frogs are occupying different parts of the pond (answer A), Species A is clearly at the two edges (answer B) and Species B is clearly calling in the middle (answer D).

-Species A is an example of which kind of distribution?
+Species A exhibits what kind of distribution?

 Normal